 - What creates stress in my house right now?

 - Am I worried about illness being brought into my home?
-What precautions do I want in place if this is a concern?
+If so, what precautions should I take?

 - Do I have preferences for pets coming into my house?